Homosexual behavior in animals: Penguins

-Buddy and Pedro, a pair of male African penguins, were separated by the Toronto Zoo to mate with female penguins.
+Buddy and Pedro, a pair of male African penguins, were separated by the Toronto Zoo to mate with female penguins in 2011.
 Buddy has since paired off with a female.

-Suki and Chupchikoni are two female African penguins that pair bonded at the Ramat Gan Safari in Israel.
+Suki and Chupchikoni are two female African penguins that pair bonded at the Ramat Gan Safari in Israel in 2013.
 Chupchikoni was assumed to be male until her blood was tested.

-In 2014 Jumbs and Hurricane, two Humboldt penguins at Wingham Wildlife Park became the center of international media attention as two male penguins who had pair bonded a number of years earlier and then successfully hatched and reared an egg given to them as surrogate parents after the mother abandoned it halfway through incubation.
+Jumbs and Kermit, two male Humboldt penguins at Wingham Wildlife Park, were given an egg from heterosexual couple Hurricane and Isobel.
+The egg failed to hatch.
+However, they were given another abandoned egg from the same couple which successfully hatched on 12 April 2014.

 As of 2018, two female King penguins at Kelly Tarltons in Auckland, New Zealand, called Thelma and Louise (named after the 1991 film) have been in a relationship for eight years, when most of the other eligible penguins switch partners each mating season, regardless of their orientation.
 The two penguins were both taking care of an egg that Thelma hatched, but is unknown whether it was fertilized.

+Sphen and Magic, two male gentoo penguins in Sea Life Sydney Aquarium, paired in 2018 and went on to raise two chicks, Lara (formerly Sphengic) and Clancy.
+Sphen died in 2024.

+In September 2018 at Odense Zoo in Denmark, a male penguin couple took a chick from a heterosexual couple while they were swimming.
+Zoo staff speculated that the couple saw the biological parents as neglectful of the chick.
+The biological parents later confronted the couple and zoo staff returned the chick to them.

+Marama and Rocky, two female gentoo penguins at Sea Life London Aquarium, had an "incredibly strong bond" for five years prior to adopting a chick who was born in June 2019.
+The chick was intentionally not gendered and was given a gender-neutral purple band for identification purposes.
+They were still a couple in 2021.

+Skipper and Ping, two male penguins at Berlin Zoo, adopted an abandoned egg in July 2019.

+A female penguin couple named Electra and Viola adopted, incubated and raised an egg from another couple at L'Oceanogràfic in Valencia in 2020.

+A second same-sex female couple, Marmalade and Chickpea, formed at Sea Life London during the 2021 mating season.